verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

   <em><b>Figure 4.
 Guide to Adjacent photos matching (after sliding)</b></em>
 </p>

+The basic of this feature is that home point's terrain altitude could be estimated from matching two adjacent photos (See Figure 6).
+When first loaded, photo 1 and photo 2 are visualized in such a way that their geometric relationship is preserved.
+This process uses barometer altitude.
+As barometer altitude is measured against home point's terrain altitude, these photos will not match each other (See Figure 5).
+By changing these barometer altitude so that the photos matches, it is possible to estimate the home point's terrain altitude.
+From that, photo's ground altitude can be estimated.

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/Adj_UI_before.PNG?raw=true" alt="Adj_UI_beforeSliding">
   <br>
   <br>
   <em><b>Figure 5.
 Guide to Adjacent photos matching (before sliding)</b></em>
 </p>

+Basic of adjacent photo matching:

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/adj_principle.png?raw=true" alt="Adj_Principle">